elillian/elillian.github.io/README.md

 # elillian.github.io
-The Pros and cons of adopting a dog
+How to prepare for a new dog in your life